minhnguyen-ai/flowinquiry-server/apps/ops/flowinquiry-docker/README.md

 Enter your database password:
 Sensitive data has been written to ./.backend.env with restricted permissions. backend_create_secrets.sh succeeded.
-Running backend_mail_config.sh...
-Enter your SMTP host: smtp.google.com
-Enter your SMTP port: 587
-Enter your username: <your_email>
-Enter your password: Does SMTP require STARTTLS (y/n)? y Please enter the email address that will be used as the sender for outgoing emails: noreply@flowinquiry.io Please enter the base URL that will be used for the email template: https://flowinquiry.io Configuration has been saved to .env.local backend_mail_config.sh succeeded.
+Configuration has been saved to .env.local
 ```

 3. Start the services: